LydP/Quest-Lists/README.md

 fold, and to provide some simple QOL improvements, I've decided to make this simple application.

 # Technical
 I'm creating the GUI using Qt Designer and PySide6.
-I'll store all data associated with the quests in SQLite DB files, and interface with them in the application using SQLite3.
+I'll store all data associated with the quests in SQLite3 files, and interface with them in the application using SQLite3.
 So far, I'm fairly confident that writing the necessary queries and creating the backend logic will be straightforward.
 My main hurdle right now is learning Qt and PySide.